 To claim for damaged luggage, you must write to the airline within seven days of getting your bags back.
 For delayed luggage, you must claim within 21 days.

-On a domestic flight, your rights are set out in the Carriage of Goods Act.
+On a domestic flight, your rights are set out in the Contract and Commercial Law Act.
 Here, the airline is liable for loss or damage up to $2000.

 Under the Act, you have 30 days to make a claim.
 However, the airline is allowed to specify a shorter period in its contract.
 Air New Zealand gives you seven days to report lost or damaged luggage.
 Jetstar gives you 21 days to report a lost bag and three days to report a damaged bag.